 I interviewed around 30 ESL teachers and one hagwon owner in China, Korea, Taiwan and Japan.
 One of the questions I asked them was, "What's the biggest challenge that you have had teaching English abroad?"

 Here 30 ESL teachers share their challenges and difficulties while teaching English abroad.
 Keep in mind some teachers here have as little as a few weeks of experience and others over 12 years.
+In some places I've added related links to their comments.

 "Not knowing their language.
 So being completely immersed and having to explain with pictures and hand movements.
 Gestures."